Crime in Germany: Afghan gangs

 Afghan clans are active in Hamburg, a city with a large Afghan population.
 Like the Turkish as well as Albanian gangs in the city, Afghan organized crime is active in hashish and heroin trafficking, extortion and prostitution.

-North Africans Gangs
+Moroccan gangs

 Moroccan organized crime groups, have been reported in Frankfurt.
 Next to the Serbian mafia and Balkan gangs, the Moroccan organized crime has become one of the active main players in the Frankfurt underworld for heroin trade as well as other criminal activities.

 Vietnamese crime groups

 Vietnamese groups active in human trafficking and cigarette smuggling have been reported in Germany.
 Chinese Triads on the other hand have also been reported but don't seem to have substantial power in Germany.

 Corruption

 Transparency International’s Global corruption barometer 2013 revealed that political parties and businesses are the most corrupt institutions in Germany.
 The same report also indicated that petty corruption is not as uncommon as other European countries.
 The survey showed that 11% of the respondents claim to have been asked to pay a bribe at one point in their life and only a few of those said that they had refused to pay the bribe.